r-o-s-h-a-n/ecls/README.md

 1. Clone or download this repository and place it somewhere on your computer.
 2. Go to the [download page for ECLS](http://www.researchconnections.org/childcare/studies/4075?q=c5r2mtsc&type=Data+Sets).
-3. Click on 'Download', choose 'SPSS', read and accept the Terms of Use, and the download should begin.
+3. Under Dataset(s), click on 'SPSS', read and accept the Terms of Use, and the download should begin.
 4. Unzip the downloaded zip file.
 In it, there's a file called '04075-0001-Data.por'.
 Place this file directly in the folder